Marilyn vos Savant - the world's highest IQ

 And the best way to get to know her is by watching the following interview conducted in 2016:

-Interesting facts - other people with the highest IQ in the world
+Interesting facts: other intelligent people with the highest IQ in the world of all time

-Terence Tao is called "the Mozart of Math" and his scores range from 211 to 230, depending on the test.
-Christopher Hirata is an American cosmologist with a test score measured as 225.
+Terence Tao is called The Mozart of Math, and his scores range from 211 to 230, depending on the test.
+Christopher Hirata is an American cosmologist with a test score of 225.

 Among the presidents of the United States, Donald Trump boasts a very high score of 156, followed by Barack Obama (130) and John Fitzgerald Kennedy (119).

 Other contemporary names are also worth mentioning.
-The first of them is James Woods, an American actor, screenwriter, and film producer, who is considered the most intelligent actor in the world.
+The first of them is James Woods, an American actor, screenwriter, and film producer, who is considered the person with the highest IQ in the world of actors.
 His score is 180.
 James showed his extraordinary abilities already in his childhood and youth.
 At the age of several years, he learned to play the guitar, and while a high school student, he also studied mathematics at university.

-The second, above-average intelligent actor is Rowan Atkinson aka Mister Bean.
-Yes, this is the famous English actor known mainly for his comedy roles!
+The second, above-average intelligent actor is Rowan Atkinson, aka Mister Bean, a famous English actor known mainly for his comedy roles!
 His quotient amounts to 178.
 Atkinson earned a Master of Science from the University of Oxford and a Bachelor of Science in Electrical Engineering from the University of Newcastle.
-Interestingly, he did not graduate from any acting school, and he stuttered as a child.
+Interestingly, he did not graduate from any acting school and stuttered as a child.

-Other famous names from show business include Leonardo di Caprio (177), Quentin Tarantino (160), and Arnold Schwarzenegger with an IQ of 135.
+Other famous names from show business include Leonardo di Caprio (177), Quentin Tarantino (160), and Arnold Schwarzenegger - IQ of 135.

-Brilliant children are a separate topic, to which we may devote a special entry on our blog.
-Among them, several names are worth quickly mentioning along with their scores:
+Brilliant children are a separate topic, to which we may devote a dedicated post on our blog.
+Among them, several names and their world's highest IQ scores are worth mentioning:

 William James Sidis (200-300),